jknowles/r_tutorial_ed/Tutorial3_DataSort.md

 # Aggregating Data
 - One of the most common questions will be to compute aggregates of data
-- R has an `aggregate` function that can be used
+- R has an `aggregate` function that can be used and helps us avoid the clustering problems above
 - This works great for simple aggregation like scale score by race, we just need a `formula` (think I want variable X **by** grouping factor Y) and the statistic we want to compute